 The DNA sample to be sequenced is denatured or separated into two strands by heating it to high temperatures.
 The DNA is divided into four tubes in which a primer, DNA polymerase, and all four nucleotides (A, T, G, and C) are added.
 In addition to each of the four tubes, limited quantities of one of the four dideoxynucleotides are added to each tube respectively.
 The tubes are labeled as A, T, G, and C according to the ddNTP added.
 For detection purposes, each of the four dideoxynucleotides carries a different fluorescent label.
 Chain elongation continues until a fluorescent dideoxy nucleotide is incorporated, after which no further elongation takes place.
 After the reaction is over, electrophoresis is performed.
 Even a difference in length of a single base can be detected.
 The sequence is read from a laser scanner.
 For his work on DNA sequencing, Sanger received a Nobel Prize in chemistry in 1980.

-As already mentioned, gel electrophoresis (Figure 2) is a technique used to separate DNA fragments of different sizes.
-Usually the gel is made of a chemical called agarose.
+Gel electrophoresis is a technique used to separate DNA fragments of different sizes.
+Usually the gel is made of a chemical called agarose (a polysaccharide polymer extracted from seaweed that is high in galactose residues).
 Agarose powder is added to a buffer and heated.
 After cooling, the gel solution is poured into a casting tray.
 Once the gel has solidified, the DNA is loaded on the gel and electric current is applied.
 The DNA has a net negative charge and moves from the negative electrode toward the positive electrode.
 The electric current is applied for sufficient time to let the DNA separate according to size; the smallest fragments will be farthest from the well (where the DNA was loaded), and the heavier molecular weight fragments will be closest to the well.
-Once the DNA is separated, the gel is stained with a DNA-specific dye for viewing it.
+Once the DNA is separated, the gel is stained with a DNA-specific dye for viewing it

 Neanderthal Genome: How Are We Related?